jimangel/kubernetes-the-easy-way/README.md

 ### Smoke test

-SSH into any of the nodes:
+SSH into any of the nodes
 ```
 # control-plane-1
 ssh root@$(terraform output -json control_plane_ip | jq -r .[0])